openmrs/openmrs-contrib-rest-api-docs/source/includes/User/privileges.md

 ### Create a privilege

 * To create a privilege you need to specify below attributes in the request body.
-If the user not logged in to perform this action, a `401 Unauthorized` status returned.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

     #### Attributes